Long1988X/Papers_Books_Notes/Papers/README.md

 ## 4. Motion Planning

-1. **Optimal paths for a car that goes both forwards and backwards.** - Nov 2 1990
+1. **Optimal paths for a car that goes both forwards and backwards.** - Nov 2 1990  :star::star::star:
    - author : J .
 A .
 Reeds and L .
 A .
 Shepp
    - keywords : shortest path, cusps, Dubins, reverse direction.
 2. **A Comprehensive, Step-by-Step Tutorial on Computing Dubin’s Curves** - October 1, 2012